panva/jose/docs/README.md

 - `parameters`: `<Object>`
   - `kty`: `<string>` Key Type to filter for.
   - `alg`: `<string>` Key supported algorithm to filter for.
-  - `use`: `<string>` Key use to filter for.
   - `kid`: `<string>` Key ID to filter for.
-  - `operation`: `<string>` Further specify the operation a given alg must be valid for.
-Must be one of 'encrypt', 'decrypt', 'sign', 'verify', 'wrapKey', 'unwrapKey'
+  - `use`: `<string>` Filter keys with the specified use defined.
+Keys missing "use" parameter will be matched but rank lower then ones with an exact match.
+  - `key_ops`: `string[]` Filter keys with specified key_ops defined (if key_ops is defined on the key).
+Keys missing "key_ops" parameter will be matched but rank lower then ones with matching entries.
 - Returns: `<Key[]>` Array of key instances or an empty array when none are matching the parameters.

 ---